didriksg/tdt4290-gruppe3/README.md

-# Ergoterapitjenesten i Trondheim app ting
+# ErgoWeb
-[NAME OF APP] is an app created to help Ergotjenesten i Trondheim with their workflow.
+ErgoWeb is an app created to help Ergotjenesten i Trondheim with their workflow.
 The app is based on having a React frontend and
 NodeJS using Express backend, and a MongoDB NoSQL database.

 ## Getting started